matteodegobbi/vault/Reinforcement Learning/Markov Decision Processes.md

 2. We don't actually know $P$ and $R$
 Actually we will use other efficient techniques to evaluate the Bellman equation (Dynamic programming, TD learning, Monte Carlo evaluation)

-IMPORTANT: we can notice how for MRPs, Bellman Equation is linear this is not the case when we try to choose the action with highest return in MDPs as the max is not a linear operation.
+IMPORTANT: we can notice how for MRPs, Bellman Equation is linear, this is not the case when we try to choose the action with highest return in MDPs as the max is not a linear operation.

 # Markov Decision Processes